dovydasgulbinas/dovydasgulbinas.github.io/articles/2017-10-29-using-client-side-certification.md

 ## Running the Python

-For running this code on your machine I highly recommend for you to install [miniconda][miniconda] this will simply you installation tremendously because pip, OpenSSL, virtualenv comes with this installation out of the box.
+For running this code on your machine I highly recommend for you to install [miniconda](https://conda.io/miniconda.html) this will simply you installation tremendously because pip, OpenSSL, virtualenv comes with this installation out of the box.

 Once you installed you miniconda. **Restart your terminal app** And run the Python